Create Your First Agent

 Introduction

-This document explains how to create a single-agent in your smart app.
-The agent combines powerful GenAI capabilities such as knowledge base retrieval (RAG), function calling, and prompt management to facilitate an AI-enriched use case.
-To do this, you can use your existing app or follow the Build a Smart App from a Blank GenAI App guide to start from scratch, as demonstrated in the sections below.
+This document explains how to create your agent in your Mendix app.
+The agent combines powerful GenAI capabilities of Mendix Agents Kit, such as knowledge base retrieval (RAG), function calling, and agent builder, to facilitate an AI-enriched use case.
+To do this, you can use your existing app or follow the Build a Smart App from a Blank GenAI App guide to start from scratch.

 Through this document, you will:

-• Learn how to integrate runtime prompt management into your Mendix application.
+• Learn how to integrate runtime prompt management from Agent Commons into your Mendix application.

 • Understand how to enrich your use case with function calling.